stefanprodan/dockprom/README.md

 ***Docker Host alerts***

-Trigger an alert if the Docker host CPU is under hight load for more than 30 seconds:
+Trigger an alert if the Docker host CPU is under high load for more than 30 seconds:

 ```yaml
 ALERT high_cpu_load